zsarnett/home-assistant.io/source/_components/image_processing.facebox.markdown

   fire_event: true
 ```

-you can create an automation to receive notifications on Facebox errors:
+You can create an automation to receive notifications on Facebox errors:

 {% raw %}
 ```yaml